Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 Each application featured in this comparison is cloud-based and implements the following features:

-Short learning curves adapted to general public
+- Short learning curves adapted to the general public

-Built-in floor planning tools (walls, openings, …)
+- Built-in floor planning tools (walls, openings, etc.)

-Built-in home furniture catalog
+- Built-in home furniture catalog

-2D and 3D real-time visualizations
+- 2D and 3D real-time visualizations

-Missing at least one of the features listed above, SketchUp, IKEA Home Planner and Sweet Home 3D are not part of this comparison.
+Missing at least one of the features listed above, SketchUp, IKEA Home Planner, and Sweet Home 3D are not part of this comparison.

-Software interface
+Software Interface

 The first impression counts a lot, and incomprehension creates discomfort.
 The secret behind a great user interface, made for the general public, is to be very simple.
 The advanced features can gradually be revealed to the seasoned user.
 That is the main strategy adopted by all compared applications.

 The second challenge is to resolve the problem of media diversity where the application interface is used.
-Not only the size of the screen, but the user interaction modes: we do not interact the same way with a mouse, our fingers or a stylus.
+Not only the size of the screen, but the user interaction modes: we do not interact the same way with a mouse, our fingers, or a stylus.

 2D and 3D Visualization Modes